 Social Media Specialization > Referral/Shareable Emails Writing emails with shareable content or instituting an email referral program encourages your clients’ customers to share and increases their brand presence on social media.

-These services directly complement what you already offer, and the email marketing process itself doesn’t have to be a huge undertaking.
+These services directly complement what you already offer, and the email segmentation and email marketing process itself doesn’t have to be a huge undertaking.
 While the process can seem intimidating, email marketing tools provide most of these automatically—you can use a single service like Campaign Monitor for drag-and-drop design, testing, and analytics.

 The email marketing process.
 Other popular email marketing platforms include Constant Contact, Drip, Robly and MailChimp.
 Each of these platforms offer a range of pricing and feature packages, which you can review and compare here to find the best fit for your business.
 If you use an email marketing tool, you don’t have to train your creatives in new skills that take away from billable hours.
 They already know how to write compelling copy—now they just have to translate it into subject lines.
 You can also reuse copy and design assets from the marketing work you’ve already done for those clients so you’re not starting from scratch.
 For example, a branding agency could reuse a logo they helped create.
 It’s a low-effort, high-payoff situation.
 Your clients get a ton of value from having your copywriters dash off a few emails as opposed to having their team take time out of their day to learn do something they don’t have any experience with or recruit new hires.
 On the other hand, it only takes your agency a few minutes to drag and drop their logo into an email.